Deep Seabed Hard Mineral Resources Act: Background

 Beginning in the seventeenth century, under the freedom of the seas doctrine, a nation's maritime jurisdiction extended to only a narrow strip of land adjacent to their coastline.
 All waters beyond this strip were free for all to utilize for trade, navigation, and other purposes.
 In the twentieth century, this principle was on the decline due to overfishing, pollution concerns, and conflicting maritime claims.
 The League of Nations convened in 1930 to discuss expanding national maritime claims, but was unable to come to an agreement.
 The United States, under President Harry S. Truman, was the first country to extend its jurisdiction in 1945 to include all natural resources on its continental shelf.
 With maritime claims expanding, there was a need for a comprehensive treaty on sovereign rights over territorial claims and ocean resources, and conferences were held in 1958 and 1960, but the issues over sovereign rights were not addressed fully.

 In 1970, the United States voted affirmatively on United Nations General Assembly Resolution 2749 (XXV), a non-binding declaration establishing the principle of a "common heritage of humanity" for the seabed and ocean floor in areas beyond national jurisdiction.
 In this resolution, it was understood a future international law of the sea treaty would expand upon this principle.
-In 1973, a third United Nations Convention on the Law of the Sea was convened to draft the legal framework used to regulate ocean activities and resources.
+In 1973, a third United Nations Conference on the Law of the Sea was convened to draft the legal framework used to regulate ocean activities and resources.

-In 1980, to promote the development of deep sea mineral recovery technology, Congress passed the Deep Seabed Hard Mineral Resources Act as a temporary measure while awaiting the result of the third UNCLOS and before the development and ratification of a comprehensive Law of the Sea Treaty.
-When UNCLOS was opened for signature in 1982, the U.S. did not sign the treaty because of the regulations related to deep seabed mining in ABNJ within Part XI.
+In 1980, to promote the development of deep sea mineral recovery technology, Congress passed the Deep Seabed Hard Mineral Resources Act as a temporary measure while awaiting the result of the third UN Conference on the Law of the Sea and before the development and ratification of a comprehensive Law of the Sea Treaty.
+When the United Nations Convention on the Law of the Sea (UNCLOS) was opened for signature in 1982, the U.S. did not sign the treaty because of the regulations related to deep seabed mining in ABNJ within Part XI.
 An amendment to Part XI was introduced in 1994 (1994 Agreement) and enough countries ratified the treaty so it went into effect, but the U.S. did not ratify the treaty.